 To prevent Host file hijacks, you may navigate to it, right-click on it, select Properties and make it a Read-only file.
 This will lock down your Hosts file and prevent anyone or any malware from writing to it.

 To block a website using the Hosts File, simply add the following entry:

 Although I do not do it, many users like to manually add entries to it in order to block the opening of one or more particular websites.
-Others, like to download and use List from well-known sources like mvps.org, to add entries which block malware sites from opening.
+Others, like to download and use List from well-known sources like mvps.org, to add entries that block malware sites from opening.

-Edit Hosts file
+- Locate Hosts file

-If you need to edit the Hosts file, navigate to the following folder location:
+To edit the Hosts file, navigate to the following folder location: